elmordo/xtb-client/client/README.md

 ```

+# TODO

+The library stays in the development (version number starting with 0) until following steps won't be finished.

+* **tests** - test of main features is missing
+* **dummy implementations** - create dummy implementation of connection and client traits.
+Those implementations can be
+used for testing or demonstration examples.
+* **Unknown enum variants** - the `MarginMode` variant with value `104` and `QuoteId` variants with values 5 and 6 are not
+mentioned in the official documentation.
+Meaning of these variants must be known before the library will be stabilized.

 # Buy me a ~~coffee~~ beer

-If you like this library, support me by one cold [beer](https://www.buymeacoffee.com/elmordo).
+If you like this library, or you want to support its development, support me by one cold [beer](https://www.buymeacoffee.com/elmordo).
 The beer is tasty and full of vitamins :-)